 Sybase was an enterprise software and services company started in 1984 in the Berkeley home of Bob Epstein with co-founder Mark Hoffman.
-Hoffman, a former IBMer who had been at West Point, reached out to Kleiner Perkins partner and fellow Army cadet Frank Caufield to explore a potential investment.
+Mark, a former IBMer who had been at West Point, reached out to Kleiner Perkins partner and fellow Army cadet, Frank Caufield, to explore a potential investment.

-Caufield was Kleiner's point man on the Sybase investment, playing an active role until shortly after the company's 1991 IPO.
+Frank was Kleiner's point person on the Sybase investment, playing an active role until shortly after the company's 1991 IPO.
 SAP acquired Sybase in 2010 for $5.8 billion.